jlopezsi/jlopezsi.github.io/content/about/about.md

 +++
 date = "2014-04-09"
 title = "About Me"
+sidebar = true
+weight = "1"
-description = "About me, my tech musings, current projects and how to get in touch!" keywords = ["andrei mihu", "about", "website", "blog", "contact"] menu = "main"
+description = "About me, my academic life, current projects and how to get in touch!" keywords = ["Jordi", "about", "website", "blog", "contact"] menu = "main"
 +++
 Hi, I'm jordi!
 I'm a software engineer living and working in London.